Robert Southwell (diplomat)

-Sir Robert Southwell FRS (31 December 1635 – 11 September 1702) was a diplomat.
+Sir Robert Southwell FRS (31 December 1635 – 11 September 1702) was an Anglo-Irish politician and diplomat.
 He was Secretary of State for Ireland and President of the Royal Society from 1690.

 Background and education

 Robert Southwell was born near Kinsale in County Cork on 31 December 1635 to his namesake Robert Southwell (1608-1677) and Helena Gore, daughter of Major Robert Gore, of Sherston, Wiltshire.
 The family had settled in Ireland a couple of generations earlier, and his father had become a customs official at Kinsale in 1631.
 Like other Munster planters, he was threatened by the Irish Rebellion of 1641.
 During the Civil War, he followed the Royalist cause, placing him in a weak position.
 This may be why his son was sent to Christchurch, Hampshire in 1650, before graduating to Queen's College, Oxford, from which he graduated BA in 1655.
 Between 1659 and 1661, he travelled in Europe meeting some of the leading intellectuals of his time.
 He was elected a Fellow of the Royal Society in 1662.